paolomalgarin/Snake-PPO/docs/README.md

 # 🥇 Reward Shaping

 The reward shaping is quite simple: **only +1 if the snake eats** food and when the snake dies, it simply starts a new game.
-This reward shaping might seem too sparse for PPO but out all the rewards shaping I've tryied, it performed the best.
+This reward shaping might seem too sparse for PPO but out of all the rewards shaping I've tryied, it performed the best.

 <br>
 <br>